nls20/Dating_App_Backend_Express/README.md

 We asume you already have MongoDB installed and set up.

-To create and start a databse
+To create and start a database:

     In a terminal window type and enter "mongo"